MathBuddy: A Multimodal System for Affective Math Tutoring: User Study

 Comparing participants’ facial emotional dynamics over time, those in the Emotion ON condition displayed a higher frequency of positive expressions than those in the Emotion OFF condition (see \autoref{fig:facial_histogram} in the Appendix).

-Looking at the kernel density estimates (KDE) for the facial emotion duration distributions across conditions (\autoref{fig:kde_duration}), we can see that all three emotion classes (\textit{negative}, \textit{neutral}, \textit{positive}) exhibit highly skewed distributions, with most durations clustered under 2 seconds.
+Looking at the kernel density estimates (KDE) for the facial emotion duration distributions across conditions (\autoref{fig:kde_duration}), we can see that all three emotion classes (\emph{Negative}, \emph{Neutral}, \emph{Positive}) exhibit highly skewed distributions, with most durations clustered under 2 seconds.

-Calculating the mean duration per participant for each one of the three facial emotional states and conducting the Wilcoxon paired $t$-tests among the conditions, which results are summarized in Table~\ref{tab:duration_ttest}.
+We calculated the mean duration per participant for each of the three facial emotional states and conducted Wilcoxon paired $t$-tests among the conditions; the results are summarized in \autoref{tab:duration_ttest}.
 We can appreciate that positive expressions showed a statistically significant difference ($p = .046$), with longer average durations under the Emotion ON condition ($1.14$s vs. $0.93$s).
-This indicates that participants interacting with our \textit{MathBuddy} in condition ON have experienced longer positive emotional states.
+This result indicates that participants experience longer positive emotional states under the Emotion ON condition.

 These findings suggest that modeling student emotions and providing adaptive emotional feedback may have contributed to a more engaging and satisfying user experience during the tutoring sessions, potentially enhancing the overall learning process.
-Nonetheless, facial expressions commonly associated with happiness, such as smiling, can sometimes reflect more complex states, like sarcasm or frustration.
-Expanding our multimodal channels could help capture emotional nuances more accurately, especially in technical domains like mathematics, where affective signals are often subtle and context-dependent.
+Nonetheless, facial expressions commonly associated with happiness, such as smiling, can sometimes reflect more complex states, e.g., sarcasm or frustration.
+Expanding our multimodal channels could help capture emotional nuances more accurately, especially in technical domains such as mathematics, where affective signals are often subtle and context-dependent.

 \paragraph{The detected emotions align with user emotions.}